XenoAmess/commonx/README.md

 Notice
 -------
-Some code of this project is from
+Some code of this project is from others.

+Thanks for their effort.

+For the open source.

 I will point codes that from others and follow their licenses.

 See the `NOTICE.txt` file for required notices and attributions.